Alphka/Alphka/README.md

 ## About me

-- I'm currently studying in a Quality technical course at SENAI
+- I'm currently studying Systems Analysis and Development
-- I'm learning Next.js and C++
+- I'm learning C# and C++
 - I look forward to collaborating on great projects

 <div align="center">